DbContext Class in Entity Framework Core

 Next add the DbSet<T> for the 2 entity class which are Department and Employee.
 This will tell EF core 2 things:

-1. These entities correspond to tables in the database.
+1. The entities correspond to tables in the database.

-2. These entities correspond to rows in the tables.
+2. The properties of the entities correspond to rows in the tables.

 The DbSet<T> represents a collection for a given entity and is the gateway to perform database operations against the entity.